barriosjorge/gmt_docs/src/software_development/isample_example.rst

   Definition of the *Filter Wheel Controller* component.
 State variables, input and output ports are specified here.
 Two instances, called **isample_fw1_ctrl** and **isample_fw2_ctrl** will be created.

 isample_ctrl_pkg/isample_focus_ctrl.coffee
   Definition of the *Focus Controller* component.
 State variables, input and output ports are specified here.
-A single instance called **isample_focus_ctrl** will be created.
+A single instance called **isample_focus1_ctrl** will be created.

 isample_ctrl_pkg/isample_hw_adapter.coffee
-  Definition of the *Hardware Adapter* component, used to interface with the isample Actuators and Sensors.
+  Definition of the *Hardware Adapter* component used to interface with the isample Actuators and Sensors.
 State variables, input and output ports are specified here.
-A single instance called **isample_hw_ctrl** will be created.
+A single instance called **isample_hw1_adapter** will be created.

 isample_ctrl_pkg/isample_temp_ctrl.coffee
   Definition of the *Temperature Controller* component.
 State variables, input and output ports are specified here.
 Two instances, called **isample_cryo_internal_temp_ctrl** and **isample_cryo_external_temp_ctrl** will be created.